 Jazz violinist Regina Carter performed her new multimedia project “Gone in a Phrase of Air” at the Bing Auditorium at Stanford University on Friday, April 21st 2023.
 This new work has great relevance to East Palo Alto, and focuses on the damage government policies of red lining, freeway construction, and redevelopment has done to Black communities throughout the United States.
-“Gone in a Phrase of Air” is a homage to Black Bottom, a vibrant Black community in Detroit where Carter grew up and demolished for redevelopment in the late 1950s to early 1960s and replaced with the Lafayette Park residential district and a freeway
+“Gone in a Phrase of Air” is a homage to Black Bottom, a vibrant Black community in Detroit that was demolished for redevelopment in the late 1950s to early 1960s and replaced with the Lafayette Park residential district and a freeway Carter has a personal connection to Black Bottom, it was the neighborhood where her mother grew up.

 Carter performed this piece in front of screen projections of images of Black residents and destroyed neighborhoods, redlining maps, images of vibrant communities full of stores, nightclubs, restaurants, and schools.
 The performance includes poetry, song, and a variety of instrumental compositions featuring Carter’s violin.